10 Palm Trees That Grow in South Carolina (with Pictures)

 Dwarf Palmetto Palm (Sabal minor).
 Photo by Wiki Commons.

-Dwarf Palmetto, scientific name Sabal minor, is native to southeastern United States including South Carolina.
+Another excellent choice is the Dwarf Palmetto Palm, scientifically known as Sabal minor, which is native to the southeastern United States, including South Carolina.

 3. Jelly Palm Tree (Butia capitata)